AmirBayat0/Movies-app-Flutter/README.md

-# Sneakers shop application using Flutter + Animations
+# Movies app - Flutter
 ## Description
 A Movies application Implemented by GetX pattern in Flutter